AndreaAragao/AndreaAragao/README.md

 Currently technical study in Systems Development.

-🌍 "The more I know the more I am." 🧠
+🌍 "The result of the program is relative to the programmer's knowledge level." 🧠
   📍  From Carutapera, living in Belo Horizonte.

 <div align="center">